bitcoinnano/nheqminer/README.md

-# BTG, ZEC, ZCL, ZEN, BitcoinZ Miner from Nicehash
+# BTN, ZEC, ZCL, ZEN, BitcoinZ Miner from Nicehash
 ## Optimized and edited for BTG by Starbuck, DrMiaow
 Donations: